-It is true; they are protective of their community especially after the war of Aberdeen.
+It is true; they are protective of their community, especially after the war of Aberdeen.
 Secondly, these tribal communities are solely dependent on nature for food, shelter, and clothing.
 So when the restrictions will be lifted, their natural habitat will suffer as there will urbanization which will lead to the cutting of forests which is their home.

-They provide food, shelter and clothing to the tribes and ensure that they are protected from human threats.
+They provide food, shelter, and clothing to the tribes and ensure that they are protected from human threats.
 As these tribes are not capable of protecting themselves from foreign diseases or situations, their areas or islands are prohibited from tourism.

-The demography of these tribes has reduces over the years, hence it is important to keep these tribes reserved and protected from mankind so that their legacy remains and they live a comfortable and undisturbed life in the restricted areas.
+The demography of these tribes has reduced over the years, hence it is important to keep these tribes reserved and protected from mankind so that their legacy remains and they live a comfortable and undisturbed life in the restricted areas.